MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/how-to-set-up-payment-steps.md

 2. Select a payment class, and then choose the **Steps** action.
 3. In the **Name** field, enter a name for the payment step.
 You can enter a maximum of 50 alphanumeric characters.
 4. Choose the **Edit** action.
-5. In the **Payment Step Card** page, fill in the fields as described in the following table.
+5. On the **Payment Step Card** page, fill in the fields as described in the following table.

     |**Field**|**Description**|
     |---------------------------------|---------------------------------------|